 Yes there are plenty of units out there that give you a description like “for up to one acre pond” true it maybe sized for an acre pond but there are more details that come into play.
 The most important is the depth of the pond, then the overall size and shape of the pond and what type of water comes into the pond from the watershed.
 Is the watershed coming from farm land, wooded area, road ways, and streams?
 All of these are a source of nutrients coming into the pond from fertilizer, pet waste, grazing animals, water fowl and birds all have an input to the watershed that reaches our pond.

 Aeration mistakes happen when we are not sure what size or type we really need in the pond.
 Under sizing the aerator can actually help grow algae and weeds.
 Algae only needs 2 mg per liter of dissolved oxygen to grow, fish need double that and even at 4 mg per liter the fish are stressed worrying about breathing when they should be eating.
 They can survive but keeps them from growing bigger.
 The goal is at least 5 mg per liter of dissolved oxygen in the water from top to bottom of the pond.
 Getting Oxygen to the bottom of the pond will help clean up the bottom muck.
-For additional muck reduction, Muck Away can remove up to 5″ a year.
+For additional muck reduction, add beneficial bacteria to control odors, murky water and excess nutrients.

 There are two types of compressor’s for aeration, there’s the diaphragm and the piston type, both oil less so no oily film contaminates the water.
 The diaphragm air pump is for shallow ponds and depending on the model good for up to 6’- 8’ feet deep.